Active Digital Twins via Active Inference: Numerical demonstrations

 This section demonstrates the proposed methodology through the simulated monitoring, management, and maintenance planning of the H{\"o}rnefors railway bridge~\cite{kth3}.
 Although this case study focuses specifically on structural health monitoring (SHM), the underlying framework broadly applies to a wide range of systems or domains.

 Section~\ref{sez:physical} introduces the monitored physical asset.
 Section~\ref{sez:assembly} describes the composition of the handled vibration data and the numerical models used to generate labeled examples under various damage scenarios.
 Section~\ref{sez:assimilation} outlines the assimilation of observational data for structural health identification using artificial neural networks.
 Section~\ref{sez:gen_model} details the step-by-step construction of the AIF generative model, namely the four-tuple $\langle\mathbf{A},\mathbf{B},\mathbf{c},\mathbf{d}\rangle$.
-Section~\ref{sez:results_1} presents the results of ADT simulations under purely goal-directed behavior, serving as a baseline for comparison with the simulations involving mixed pragmatic-epistemic behavior, subsequently discussed in \sez\ref{sez:results_2}.
+Section~\ref{sez:results_1} presents ADT simulations results under purely goal-directed behavior, which serve as a baseline for comparison with simulations involving mixed pragmatic-epistemic behavior, discussed in \sez\ref{sez:results_2}.
+Finally, \sez\ref{sez:results_3} reports additional results assessing the robustness of the SHM framework to incomplete data streams and to uncertainty in the extent of the damaged region.